KamilaCatoire/Uber_Pickups/README.md

 # Unsupervised ML for clustering : Uber pickups in NYC

-*This project (among others) has been submitted for my Jedha Data Fullstack program certification*
+*This project is a part of my Jedha Data Fullstack program certification*

 ## Project